Skip to content

 Get-ItemProperty gp Gets the registry entries or values in the readable format in the console.

-Get-Job gjb Gets the list of jobs running in the background, and those that have completed in the current session.
+Get-Job gjb Gets the list of jobs running in the background, and those completed in the current session.

 Get-Location gl, pwd Gets an object that represents the current directory within PowerShell.